 During this period, the Sullivan family, bankrupted through their ownership of the New England Patriots, considered selling the team to people who might move them, and Baltimore was one of the cities being considered.
 Once Bob Kraft bought the team, it was going to be either going to Hartford, a stadium in downtown Boston, or (as actually happened) a new stadium next to the old one in Foxboro.
 But Kraft wasn't taking the Pats out of New England, and if he ever considered moving them to Baltimore, it was momentary at most.

 In 1994, the Canadian Football League expanded into America, and put the Baltimore Stallions in Memorial Stadium.
 After 2 years, the experiment failed, through no fault of the Stallions, and they were moved to become the new Montreal Alouettes.
 In 1995, both the Rams and the Raiders moved out of Los Angeles -- but neither to Baltimore: Georgia Frontiere took the Rams to her hometown of St. Louis, and Al Davis took the Raiders back to Oakland.

 Later that year, dissatisfied with how he was being treated by the City of Cleveland, and unable to fund improvements to Municipal Stadium himself, Art Modell moved the Browns to Baltimore, and they became the Ravens.
 They played in Memorial Stadium in 1996 and '97, moved to what's now named M&T Bank Stadium at Camden Yards in 1998, and surpassed the Orioles to become Baltimore's most popular team.

-Bob Irsay voted to permit the Browns to move to Baltimore.
+Bob Irsay kept his word, and voted to permit the Browns to move to Baltimore.
 Shortly thereafter, he suffered a stroke, and his health never recovered.
 He lived long enough to see the NFL return to Baltimore, and died on January 14, 1997, at the age of 73.
 His son Jim Irsay now runs the team.
 He's not particularly popular in Maryland, either.

 The Colts' 1st game back in Baltimore was on November 29, 1998, at what's now named M&T Bank Stadium -- after the death of Bob Irsay.
 The Ravens won, 38-31.
 This was an outlier: Since the arrival of the Ravens, the Colts have a 10-4 record against them.
 This includes Playoff wins by Indianapolis in 2007 and 2010 (for the 2006 and 2009 seasons), and a Playoff win by Baltimore in 2013 (2012).